PrismLauncher/prismlauncher.org/src/wiki/codeofconduct.md

 ---
-title: Code of Conduct
+title: Code of conduct
 eleventyNavigation:
-  Key: Code of Conduct
+  key: Code of conduct
 ---

 # Contributor Covenant Code of Conduct

 This is a modified version of the Contributor Covenant.